Free Trade Agreement Training Provider Grant

 FTA-TP grants are intended to provide partial funding to eligible Australian business organisations with projects and business activities aimed at achieving the objective and goals of the FTA-TP Grant.

 2016-17 Grant Round (now open)

 Please note, successful applicants will be required to complete a funding agreement.
-A draft copy of the funding agreement will be available for applicants to review in early November 2016.
+A draft copy of the funding agreement is provided below.

 Guidelines (updated for 2016-17)